How To Create The Perfect Business Plan In 12 Steps

 Is it possible to have too many goals in a business plan?

-Yes, you may have too many goals, but it depends on how you plan to achieve them.
+You may have too many goals, but it depends on how you plan to achieve them.

 What should I consider when making decisions about a new business?